Permafrost/Tundra/SERVICES.md

 ### tundra.datetime:compare

-Compares two datetime strings, formatted according to the given pattern, indicating their position in time relative to one another.
+Compares two datetime strings, formatted according to the given patterns, indicating their position in time relative to one another.

 Supports a handful of well-known named datetime patterns: